Kitware/QuickView/docs/userguide/control_panel.md

-!!! info inline end "Tip"
+!!! tip inline end "Tip"

     The control panel can be collapsed or made visible using the hamburger icon (three horizontal lines stacked on top of each other ) on the left end of the